BaileyGingerTechnology/PackerSystems/README.md

 My goal is to have a scoring engine for the CyberPatriot machines, and then another that checks whether services are running on the CCDC environment.
 I'll probably host the CCDC one on the attacking system that I plan to make.

-The Linux CyberPatriot one is almost done, aside from fixing an issue with Forensic Questions.
+The Linux CyberPatriot one is almost done.
 The Windows one is also functional, I just need to make the checks for it.

 ### Support this project: